KidkArolis/jetpack/README.md

 - **Automatic JSX detection** switches between `React.createElement` or `h` depending on dependencies.
 - **Hot reloading built in** for React as well as vanilla JavaScript and CSS.
 - **Automatic chunk splitting** with inlined runtime and HTML generation.
-- **Smooth workflow** for simultaneously developing client and server applications
+- **Smooth workflow** for simultaneously developing client and server applications.
 - **Single dependency** with hassle-free updates.
 - **Run anywhere** without installing locally, just like `nodemon`.